 2. Who is conducting the study?

 The study is being conducted by University of Hawai‘i (UH) Cancer Center in collaboration with University of Southern California (USC) Keck School of Medicine.
-Dr. Laurence Kolonel is the principal investigator and Dr. Brian Henderson oversees the USC component.
+Dr. Loic Le Marchand and Dr. Lynne Wilkens are the principal investigators at UH and Dr. Brian Henderson is the principal investigator at USC.

 3. Who is funding the study?